-We pool our discipline-based research in six research departments.
+We pool our discipline-based research in five research departments.
 Added to this are three cross-cutting research domains in which we address topics of high scientific and/or societal relevance.
 Social stakeholders are involved in the wide range of research activities, which are carried out both locally and throughout the world in close cooperation with universities and research institutions.
 All this makes us Germany’s largest research centre for freshwaters that plays a leading role on the international arena.

-Vision and Mission
+Vision and mission

 “Research for the future of our freshwaters” is IGB’s mission.
 Our vision is to engage in interdisciplinary research to achieve a deep understanding of the processes that shape the structure and functioning of water bodies and their biota.
 Our research findings help to predict responses to natural and human-induced environmental changes and to develop measures for sustainable water management.
 This enables politics and society to cope with global change and to manage and conserve water-based resources and ecosystems for the welfare of mankind and nature.